Glue Brick

 Exterior brick adhesive

-When trying to stick something to brick in exterior applications, this requires an exterior brick adhesive.
-Adiseal is an ideal exterior brick adhesive.
-It remains flexible, UV resistant & waterproof.
+When it comes to attaching something to brick in exterior applications, you need an adhesive that can withstand the elements.
+Adiseal is an excellent choice for an exterior brick adhesive as it remains flexible, UV-resistant, and waterproof.

-Tip: When using an exterior brick adhesive where there will be chance of water running behind the item, it’s recommended to apply the exterior brick adhesive in thin vertical strips.
-This allows any water to run down instead of building up on top of the adhesive.
-In cold temperatures, this water can freeze and expand.
-This can place additional pressure on the exterior brick adhesive.
+Pro tip: If there’s a chance of water running behind the item, it’s best to apply the exterior brick adhesive in thin vertical strips.
+This allows any water to run down instead of building up on top of the adhesive, which can freeze and expand in cold temperatures and put extra pressure on the adhesive.

 It can also be manufactured in any RAL colour.